php-fig/fig-standards/proposed/extended-coding-style-guide.md

 }
 ```

-When combining both the reference operator and the variadics three dots, there
+When combining both the reference operator and the variadic three dots, there
 MUST NOT be any space between the two of them:

 ```php